 Gender-based harassment does not necessarily involve conduct that is sexual.
 Any hostile or offensive conduct based on gender can constitute prohibited harassment if it meets the definition above.
 For example, repeated derisive comments about a person's competency to do the job, when based on that person's gender, could constitute gender-based harassment.
-Harassment comes in many forms, including but not limited to the following Commented [VS1]: Covered in new BP/AP 3433 conduct that could, depending on the circumstances, meet the definition above, or could contribute to a set of circumstances that meets the definition:
+Harassment comes in many forms, including but not limited to the following conduct that could, depending on the circumstances, meet the definition above, or could contribute to a set of circumstances that meets the definition: